dvallemo/Digital-System-Design-/Flip Flops/Dflipflp.md

 This type of clock!
 Digital clocks are what makes almost all digital circuits operate.
 One way to think about the clock in a system is to think of set of gears.
 In order for any gear in the system to turn, there must be some master gear that drives all the others.
 That is effectively the purpose of the clock in digital logic.
 It provides a steady stream of low-to-high-to-low again transitions of a voltage that lets your FPGA chug along.
 Plus the analogy is fun because the gears look a bit like the square wave of a digital clock.
 This type of clock!
+# Youtube video explaingin this in full detail by nanland.com
 https://www.youtube.com/watch?v=lrXjuotxqzE&ab_channel=nandland

 The clock is what allows a Flip-Flop to be used as a data storage element.
 Any data storage elements are known as sequential logic or registered logic.
 Sequential logic operates on the transitions of a clock.
 99.9% of the time this will be the rising edge (when the clock goes from 0 to 1).
 When a Flip-Flop sees a rising edge of the clock, it registers the data from the Input D to the Output Q. Flip-Flops are what make complex FPGAs possible!
 Let's look at a waveform of a few events.